hotneim/lg/cran-comments.md

 * win-builder

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTEs on the local system.
+There was 1 NOTE on the local system:

+* Package has a FOSS license but eventually depends on the following package which restricts use: akima

+  Need the akima package for the new test for conditional independence.

 There was 1 NOTE on win-builder.